6 Myths About Word Of Mouth Marketing

 Importance of peer-to-peer influence:

-Peer-to-peer influence is of the utmost importance in spreading ideas, products or campaigns.
+Word of mouth is an important element of peer-to-peer influence.
+Our herd instinct is a powerful force in spreading new ideas, culture, products or behaviour.
 Without visibility a new practice or technology will not spread to the wider population.
 As a result word of mouth (WoM) marketing has grown in importance as businesses have recognised the value of getting people to talk about what they do or what they offer.
 Indeed, it is estimated that WOM is the primary driver of between 20% to 50% of purchase decisions.

 “Peer-to-peer influence – what people do with and to each other – is the prime shaper (of mass behaviour).”
 Mark Earls, Herd.